MantisSub/batchstitcher/README.md

 The stitching process relies on two external programs, which you will have to configure before you can start.
 - **ProStitcher**, which is part of the Insta360Stitcher application.
   - Download: https://www.insta360.com/download/insta360-pro2
-  - Insta360 can provide optimized versions for RTX30xx and Apple Silicon on request.
+  - Insta360 can provide optimized versions for RTX30xx, RTX40xx and Apple Silicon on request.
+  - For convenience Mantis Sub support page contains download links for Stitcher version 3.1.3, which supports RTX20xx, 30xx, and 40xx: https://www.mantis-sub.com/support/#insta360stitcher
 - **ffprobe**, which is part of the free FFmpeg video utilities.
   - This is included in the binary distribution, but must be downloaded if you use the source distribution.
   - Download: https://ffmpeg.org/download.html